CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-4.md

 1. In the Visual Studio Code activity bar, click the **GitHub Copilot Chat icon** to open the GitHub Copilot Chat window.

 1. At the bottom of the GitHub Copilot Chat window, in the **Ask Copilot a question or type / for topics** text box, type a coding-related question, then press Enter.
-For example, type "Write a PowerShell script for deploying a virtual machine to Azure."
+For example, type `Write a PowerShell script for deploying a virtual machine to Azure.`

 1. GitHub Copilot Chat will process your question and provide an answer, with code suggestions when appropriate, in the chat window.